Capstone-AutoML/AutoML_Capstone/teamwork-contract.md

 ### Expectations

-The majority of project work will commence from Tuesday to Saturday 11:59 a.m., with exceptions to work on Sunday during quiz week as necessary.
+The majority of project work will commence from Monday to Friday 9am to 5pm, with exceptions to work on Sunday.
 While exact minimum/maximum working hours are not enforced, group members are committed to honestly ensuring an equal workload amongst each other.
 If a group member feels they have been designated too much work for any reason, they are within their right to request support, and other group members are expected to assist.

-All submissions must meet the milestone criteria outlined in the instructions, including the following:
+All submitted work must meet the proffesional criteria, as per the following:

-- Ensure that scripts run correctly and all functions are covered by tests.
+- Ensure that scripts and other implementations run correctly and all functions are covered by tests when added to the project.
 - Maintain proper grammar, clarity, and professionalism in all written submissions.
 - Follow project-specific submission guidelines, including creating GitHub repositories with appropriate naming conventions and versioned releases.
 - Collaborate effectively on GitHub by using feature branches, writing meaningful commit messages as well as pull request names, and reviewing code before merging.
+- Pull requests comments should be descriptive and helpful
+- Pull requests should be reviewed by at least two team members (not including the requester).
+- Pull requests can be merged by reviewer unless communicated otherwise.
-- Provide clear release notes summarizing key updates for each milestone.
+- Provide clear release notes summarizing key updates for each submission.
 - Submit required deliverables according to the instructions, ensuring completeness and accuracy.
+- Include appropriate comments and docstrings for code readability
+- Add all tasks to the project board for accountability and keeping track of project progress
+- Adhere to the schedule in the project board.
+- Main communication would be on slack and github issues.

 ---

 ### Meetings

-**Location:** Lab Classroom, Virtually via Slack Huddle
+**Location:** ICCS 204, UBC Robson Square, Virtually via Slack Huddle

 **Panoramic Timetable:**

-- **Tuesday (Lab):** 2–4 PM
+- **Monday:** 3-4 PM
-- **Wednesday:** Online if needed
-- **Thursday:** Online if needed
+- **Thursday:** 4-5
-- **Friday:** Online if needed
+- **Friday:** After Capstone Seminar

 **Attendance:**
 All members are expected to attend meetings.
-If a member is unable to attend a meeting, written notice must be given **at least 12 hours in advance** to discuss alternative arrangements.
+If a member is unable to attend a meeting, it should be communicated to the group in advance.

 ---

 ### Communication

-- **GitHub:** Primary discussion regarding project development, ideas, review, etc.
+- **GitHub:** Official discussion regarding project development, progress, ideas, review, etc.
-- **Slack:** Secondary or informal discussion
+- **Slack:** Other discussions

 Always communicate with the team if there's a risk of delay or encountering a blocker.
 If this happens, other teammates can step in and provide support.